sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 <!-- END OF SECTION -->

 ## Hello World
-Now that we have a working React application, lets adjust it, to remove the default content, and have it display the text `Hello World`.
+Now that we have a working React application, lets adjust it to remove the default content, and have it display the text `Hello World`.

 In `VSCode`, expand the folder `hello-world` and then expand the sub-folder `scr`.
 Open `App.js`.